 - Dr Nick Mansfield (University of Central Lancashire)

 - Michael Noble (University of Nottingham)

-- Dr Christopher Phillips (Leeds Trinity University)
+- Dr Christopher Phillips (Aberystwyth University)

-- Philippa Read (University of Leeds)
+- Dr Philippa Read (University of Leeds/University of Nottingham)

 The steering committee was originally drawn from among the members of a Postgraduate Research Network linked to IWM North, which acted as a meeting place for discussions and collaborative projects among postgraduates attached to universities in the north of England.
 The scope of the First World War Network has expanded since our successful conference in February 2016.
 The network has attracted members from across Europe and further afield, and is actively seeking to draw together postgraduates, early career researchers, and any others interested in studying the First World War.